 6.62.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 clause 6.62 applies to Fortran.
-It is mitigated by language features for detecting failed images (processes) and conditionally continuing execution in their presence.
-See clause 4.8 for an explanation of parallel execution in Fortran.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.62 applies to Fortran, as images can prematurely terminate in various ways.
+It is mitigated by language features for detecting failed images (clause 4.10.9) and conditionally continuing execution in their presence.

-Failure of loop bodies can result in an image halt or a continuation

 6.62.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.62.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.62.5;

-Use the intrinsic functions failed_images, stopped_images, and image_status to detect failed and stopped images.
+Use the intrinsic functions failed_images, and image_status to detect failed images;

-In order to continue execution in the presence of failed images, from time-to-time store relevant information for each team of images externally or on another team, so that the computation can be resumed on a reduced number of images or with images kept in reserve and idle replacing failed images.
+In order to continue execution in the presence of failed images, from time-to-time store relevant information for each team of images externally or on another team, so that the computation can be resumed on a reduced number of images or with images kept in reserve and idle replacing failed images;

-If continued execution is not desired in the presence of failed images, follow a strategy that ensures safe termination of the executing images.
+If continued execution is not desired in the presence of failed images, follow a strategy that ensures safe termination of the executing images;

+If a procedure needs to abort, avoid executing a stop statement – instead return with an error flag set.

 6.63 Protocol lock errors [CGM]